monarch-initiative/dipper/docs/quickstart.rst

    dipper-etl.py --sources hpoa --limit 100

-Other commandline parameters are explained if you request help:
+Other command line parameters are explained if you request help:

 ::